I Love Natural

-I ♡ Natural is Korean pop singer Lee Jung-hyun's fourth album, released in 2002.
+I Love Natural (stylized as I ♡ Natural) is Korean pop singer Lee Jung-hyun's fourth album, released in 2002.

 Production

 Concept art

 The album had a "wild girl" theme that some described as a "stone-age nature loving lady" and costumes that broke norms at the time to depict a "wolf girl" persona were worn during the performances.

 Song descriptions

-Lot of attempts to fuse traditional Korean songs and technos were made in the album.The main single "Ari Ari" was inspired from the choruses of the Korean traditional song Arirang.Danshimga is a recitation of a sijo by Chŏng Mong-ju, set to the sound of techno beats.
+Lot of attempts to fuse traditional Korean songs and technos were made in the album.
+The main single "Ari Ari" was inspired from the choruses of the Korean traditional song Arirang.
+Danshimga is a recitation of a sijo by Chŏng Mong-ju, set to the sound of techno beats.